zenjen-devs/zenjen-devs.github.io/index.md

 ---

+### Published on Springer Digital Library: Investigating End-user Acceptance of Last-mile Delivery by Autonomous Vehicles in the United States

+Co-author.
+Contributed as student data scientist in completion of Structural Equation Modeling course in Spring 2022 at NYU.

+<a href="https://doi.org/10.48550/arXiv.2205.14282)">View Paper</a>

 ### Published on Oxford Academic: Sulforaphane Effects on Cognition and Symptoms in First and Early Episode Schizophrenia: A Randomized Double-Blind Trial

 Co-author.
 Contributed statistical data analysis on published biomedical research study surrounding the effects of a novel low-toxicity drug.